Athletics and Physical Education

-Carnegie Mellon emphasizes excellence in its intercollegiate athletic programs as well as in its classrooms.
-The University strongly believes that academic and athletic excellence can successfully coexist.
-It also believes that intercollegiate athletics are important in student life and can become a key part of the educational experience.
-Professional and social endeavors after graduation also benefit from university experiences as a student-athlete.
+Carnegie Mellon emphasizes excellence in its intercollegiate athletic programs, as well as in its classrooms.
+The university strongly believes that academic and athletic excellence can successfully coexist.
+Intercollegiate athletics are important in student life and make a positive impact on the educational experience.
+Experience as a student athlete additionally provides benefits in professional and social endeavors following graduation.

-In 1986, Carnegie Mellon became a charter member of the University Athletic Association (UAA), a nine-team league of similar institutions with regard to academic and athletic programs.
-The UAA, a national association which geographically reaches as far north as Massachusetts, as far south as Atlanta and as far west as St. Louis and Chicago, sponsors intercollegiate competition in 24 sports including 12 for men and 12 for women.
+In 1986, Carnegie Mellon became a charter member of the University Athletic Association (UAA), an eight-team league of similar institutions with regard to academic and athletic programs.
+The UAA, a national association which geographically reaches as far north as Massachusetts, as far south as Atlanta and as far west as St. Louis and Chicago, sponsors intercollegiate competition in 23 sports including 12 for men and 11 for women.
 UAA members include Brandeis University, Case Western Reserve University, Carnegie Mellon University, Emory University, New York University, the University of Chicago, the University of Rochester and Washington University in St. Louis.

 Carnegie Mellon, like the other seven UAA members, is a member of the National Collegiate Athletic Association (NCAA).
 Its intercollegiate teams compete on the Division III level, which prohibits athletic scholarships and operates under the true meaning of amateurism.
 Student-athletes who play at the varsity level are students first and athletes second.
 All students, both athletes and non-athletes, are treated equally with regard to admission and financial aid policies.
 Carnegie Mellon fully supports a policy of equity in resources and opportunities for women and men.

-The university fields competitive teams in 17 sports.
-The Tartans compete in football, men’s and women’s soccer, men’s and women’s cross-country, men’s and women’s tennis, women’s volleyball, men’s and women’s basketball, men’s and women’s swimming, men’s and women’s indoor and outdoor track and field, and golf.
+The university fields competitive teams in 19 sports.
+The Tartans compete in football, men’s and women’s golf, men’s and women’s soccer, men’s and women’s cross-country, men’s and women’s tennis, women’s volleyball, men’s and women’s basketball, men’s and women’s swimming and diving, men’s and women’s indoor and outdoor track and field, and softball.

-To provide excellence in the athletic program, the department employs full-time coaches in all varsity sports.
-Intercollegiate competition begins with the first football and soccer games in early September and ends with the UAA track and field, golf and tennis championships in late April.
+To provide excellence throughout the athletic programs, the department employs full-time coaches in all varsity sports.
+Intercollegiate competition begins with the first football and soccer games in early September and ends with the NCAA track and field, golf, tennis and softball championships in late May.
 Students with athletic skills in any of the above mentioned sports are welcome to become members of the team.
 Participation is open to all students.
-Inquiries may be directed to the appropriate coach at the:

 In addition to providing for its more formal programs and teams, Carnegie Mellon’s athletic facilities are available for use by individual students on an extensive seven-day per week schedule.

-The Skibo Gymnasium, has facilities for basketball, volleyball, badminton, weight lifting, and cardio equipment.
-Located within the University Center are facilities for squash, basketball, racquetball, volleyball, badminton, a diving pool and a large swimming pool for lap swim, cardio machines like treadmills, Expresso Bike EFX, steppers, Cybex machines, dumbbells, a sauna and a whirlpool.
-Gesling Stadium provides soccer, football and track facilities.
+The Cohon University Center has facilities for swimming, basketball, volleyball, badminton, squash, and racquetball, as well as cardio and strength equipment.
+Gesling Stadium provides outdoor soccer, football and track facilities.
 Tennis courts, located between the University Center and Margaret Morrison, are lighted for night play.
-During the school year they are open for use by students, faculty and staff.
+During the school year, they are open for use by students, faculty and staff.

-These facilities are available to any student, faculty or staff person with a valid Carnegie Mellon ID.
-For hours, please contact the Athletic Office at (412) 268-1236, or visit our website.
+These facilities are available to students, faculty and staff who have a valid Carnegie Mellon ID card.
+For hours, contact the Athletic Office at 412-268-5635, or visit our website.

 The Department of Physical Education provides an elective program with an emphasis on personal fitness and lifetime recreation, thus preparing students for physical activity after the college years.
 Most classes are offered on a mini-course system with each class running seven weeks in length.

-This program of more than 30 courses is designed for all students, from the beginner to those students who have already developed some skill.
-Courses include personal fitness, racquetball, tennis, golf, weight training, karate, aerobic fitness, and yoga.
+This program of more than 40 courses is designed for all students, from the beginner to those students who have already developed some skill.
+Courses include weight training, personal fitness, racquetball, tennis, golf, weight training and yoga.
+The department offers a wide variety of diversity in our course offerings.
 Instruction is also provided in several team sports.
-Carnegie Mellon also provides courses for American Red Cross certification in the four levels of swimming (beginners, intermediate, swimmers, and life guarding), and First Aid and Cardiopulmonary Resuscitation (CPR).
+Carnegie Mellon also provides courses for American Red Cross certification in the four levels of swimming and lifeguard training.

 For those who seek another level of competition or just like to participate and have fun, the Intramural Program provides recreation and relaxation for all students, faculty and staff, regardless of the degree of their natural athletic skills.
-The university prides itself on an intramural program which annually involves 6,000 students.
+The university prides itself on an intramural program which annually has over 3,000 participants.
 Men and women, both graduate and undergraduate, compete in more than 20 different activities.
 Major sports include flag football, soccer, volleyball, floor hockey. basketball, and softball.
 A few of our popular tournaments are ultimate frisbee, dodgeball, tennis, and badminton.

 Fitness and Wellness